Sending a Payment Request with Edit Order

 When your customer ends up owing you additional funds after editing or creating an order, you can collect payment by sending a payment request with Edit Order.
 This article will show you how.

 First, create or edit an order as you normally would with Edit Order (How to access Edit Order).
 When you save your order, Edit Order will check to see if there is an amount due on the order and present you with the following save options:

 - Send a Payment Request: This option will allow you to save your changes to this order and send out a payment request immediately after.
 If you have other notifications enabled, those notifications will also be sent out.

 - Save Order: This option only saves changes to your order without sending a payment request.
 If you have other notifications enabled, those notifications will still be sent out.

 Please note that Edit Order will only prompt you with these save options if there is an amount due on the order.
-If a refund is due or if the order is an even exchange, then Edit Order will not prompt you for a save option.
+If a refund is due, or if the edit results in an even exchange, then Edit Order will simply redirect you to your edited order.

 Click Send Payment Request to continue and send a payment request.

 On the next screen, you can customize the To email address, Subject, and Message that will be used for the emailed payment request invoice.
 Edit Order prefills these fields with information from your order, so you hopefully won't have to make any changes.
 All fields are required.